hipe/tmx/lib/skylab/snag/doc/issues/055-the-API-action-narrative.md

 # the API action narrative :[055]

+(EDIT: this is closer to the present, but still historical)

 ## introduction

 we hate the old API action. it coupled tightly to the old pub-sub (now